Every few years I post about my favorite summer event on Martha’s Vineyard…

-I think I was 2 and 1/2 the first time I went, I’m embarrassed to say that even with my annoyingly good memory, I don’t remember it.
+I think I was 2 and 1/2 the first time I went to Illumination Night.
+I’m embarrassed to say that even with my annoyingly good memory, I don’t remember it.
 My first memory of Illumination Night involves wearing a particularly pretty dress so I’m thinking I was around three or four, which would have been around 1946.

 My dad, mom, god-mother and I would have an early supper and then walk to the Campground.
 My dad and I would stroll around looking at all the beautifully decorated gingerbread houses while my mother and god-mother would chat with friends and relatives.

-After seeing all there was to see we’d head out onto Circuit Ave to either the Frosty Cottage for ice cream or Darling’s for popcorn.
-Always a tasty ending to a perfectly enchanting night.
+After seeing all there was to see we’d head out onto Circuit Ave to either the Frosty Cottage for ice cream or Darling’s for popcorn, a tasty ending to a perfectly enchanting night.